agda/agda-stdlib/paper/paper.md

 # Funding and conflicts of interest

 The authors of this paper have no conflicts of interest to declare.
 Many of the contributions to the library by the authors of this paper were made over a significant period of time and while at other institutions than their current affliation.
-Some of the contributions have been made while receiving funding for related projects, and a non-exhaustive list of such finding follows:
+Some of the contributions have been made while receiving funding for related projects, and a non-exhaustive list of such funding follows:

 - Nils Anders Danielsson would like to acknowledge financial support from Stiftelsen Claes Adelskölds medalj och minnesfond, EPSRC (grant code: EP/E04350X/1), the European Research Council
 (European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement n° 247219."), and Vetenskapsrådet (grant numbers: 621-2013-4879 and 2023-04538).